-In wfclient.ini, set H264Enabled to False.
-This also disables text tracking.
+In the wfclient.ini file, set H264Enabled to False.
+This setting also disables text tracking.

-To disable text tracking only
+To disable text tracking only:

-With deep compression codec support enabled, in wfclient.ini set TextTrackingEnabled to False.
+With deep compression codec support enabled, in the wfclient.ini file set TextTrackingEnabled to False.

 Screen tiles

 You can improve the way that JPEG-encoded screen tiles are processed using the direct-to-screen bitmap decoding, batch tile decoding, and deferred XSync features.